Mike Heim's Tertiary Rewilding in Northern Wisconsin

 PHOTO LEFT: Our Wisconsin Torreya planter sent us this photo of the Christmas tree that he, as a self-described "plant nerd," is enjoying this season.
 It is none other than the famous "living fossil" plant of Australia, discovered alive in 1994.
 This is the monotypic genus Wollemia.

 Like our own glacial relict, Torreya taxifolia, Wollemia is making a last stand in the coolest place it could find: the bottom of deep, nearly inaccessible canyon in southeastern Australia.
 Sadly, unlike Torreya, there is as yet no citizen or governmental project aiming to "rewild" this remarkable tree into a poleward location (are there any in the southern hemisphere?) where it could thrive over a larger geographic range.
+All Wollemia here in the USA in horticultural circulation are rooted branchlets.
+Mike sets this potted specimen outdoors in the warm seasons, bringing it back inside each winter.

 PHOTO RIGHT: Earlier this month, Mike sent Torreya Guardians this photo of an ericad shrub native to the southern Appalachians that he had planted in his Wisconsin forest: Pieris floribunda.